 - 12 Bit SAR ADC

-- Various USB device class examples and libraries available (CDC, HID, MSC)
+- Various USB device class examples and embedded software libraries available (CDC, HID, MSC)

 - eZ-FET lite: Open source onboard debugger with application UART

 - One USB connection for emulator and target via the use of an onboard USB hub

 - USB as power source: 5V and 3.3V through a high efficiency DC/DC converter

 - 40 pin LaunchPad standard leveraging the BoosterPack ecosystem